VIC.GOV.AU | Policy and Advisory Library

 Engaging services or making referrals to services could be employed as a strategy to improve attendance, and to address emotional and social needs in order to improve attendance, especially in circumstances where students are experiencing homelessness, are involved in the youth justice system, are experiencing mental or physical health issues, or are from newly arrived or refugee backgrounds.

-New Information Sharing Schemes enable authorised organisations to share information with each other to promote the wellbeing or safety of children or to assess or manage family violence risk.
-Organisations that are authorised to share information under these schemes include Victorian government and non-government schools, DET Health Wellbeing and Inclusion Workforces, Child FIRST, Child Protection, Youth Justice and a range of other prescribed workforces.
+Information Sharing Schemes enable authorised organisations to share information with each other to promote the wellbeing or safety of children or to assess or manage family violence risk.
+Organisations that are authorised to share information under these schemes include Victorian government and non-government schools, DET Health Wellbeing and Inclusion Workforces, The Orange Door, Child Protection, Youth Justice and a range of other prescribed workforces.
 More information and support about using the new Information Sharing Schemes is available at: Child and Family Violence Information Sharing Schemes.

 Note: